Get into your subject, get your subject into yourself, and get your subject into the heart of your audience.

 - Re-engaging with your audience

-You might of course be thinking that the purpose of your speech or presentation may not be to persuade, but rather to educate or inspire.
+You might, of course, be thinking that the purpose of your speech or presentation may not be to persuade, but rather to educate or inspire.
 However, even while we’re educating and inspiring our audience, we are at the same time persuading them to “buy into” our message.
 Therefore there are elements of persuasion in everything you do.
 Those elements of persuasion even extend to the fact that you want your audience to respect you as an authority figure on your chosen topic.
 Given this, it’s absolutely critical that the elements of persuasion are incorporated into every speech and presentation you give.

 Okay great.
 How does all this make you feel?
 Do you still feel nervous about moving forward?
 If you do, then I would recommend you have a read of How to Control Your Nerves.
 Alternatively, if the pressure of the situation is getting the better of you, then please have a read on How to Stay Calm Under Pressure.
 These two articles I hope will help to settle your nerves and refocus you on delivering a great speech or presentation.

-Delivering Your Persuasive Message
+How to Deliver Your Persuasive Message

 Persuasion is all about using subtle forms of influence.
-I’ve discussed these topics in great length before.
+I’ve discussed these topics at great length before.
 Specifically please have a read of How to Become a Person of Influence, and The Psychology of Persuasion.

-For the purpose or our discussion here, let’s take a look at a five step process you can use to deliver a persuasive message within a speech or presentation.
+For the purpose or our discussion here, let’s take a look at a five-step process you can use to deliver a persuasive message within a speech or presentation.

 Step 1: Create Interest